 I was really surprised at how far one tin went, I almost completed both items with it… it would have gone further if I hadn’t had a mishap!
 Oops… next item on the list is a new carpet then!

 Do be careful with these pots as the paint just flows out if you tip it over!
 Even though this happened I only needed to purchase one more tin to complete the 2 items and in some areas I needed to apply 2 or 3 coats so it does go very far.

-Once the paint has dried and you have your coverage completed, it is advised that you apply the wax to protect the finish from future sticky hands, oil marks etc. You apply this sparingly with a soft cloth.
+Once the paint has dried and you have your coverage completed, it is advised that you apply the wax to protect the finish of your upcycled pine furniture from future sticky hands, oil marks etc. You apply this sparingly with a soft cloth.

 And the end result…

 Just perfect for our new arrival and it only took a few days and was really enjoyable to do.

 Now, what is next on that list?…